-The biggest gripe with these is the headphone chord.
+The biggest gripe with these is the headphone cord.
 First off, it isn’t replaceable, and secondly, it will not straighten out.
 This has infuriated some folks, and understandably so.
 They are also not too comfortable over long stretches of time without the Hybrid HM5 pads.

-- Good bass and sub bass extension.
+- Good bass and sub-bass extension.

 - Mid-range very neutral.